Stramon1um/Whatsapp_chat/README.md

-# Whatsapp_chat
+# Whatsapp chat
-Visualization of Whatsapp chat history
+Repository for the visualization of Whatsapp chat history.